Admission Criteria

 When to Apply

-We also perform rolling admissions.
-If we are confident in your ability to succeed in finance, you have a strong application and you apply by Wednesday, May 15th at 4:30 p.m., you may have the chance to be admitted into the program early, prior to the final June deadline.
-If you are not accepted as part of rolling admissions you will still be reviewed with the remaining applicant pool after the final June deadline.
+We also perform early admissions.
+If we are confident in your ability to succeed in finance, you have a strong application, and you apply by Thursday, May 15, at 11:59 p.m., you may have the chance to be admitted into the program early, prior to the final June deadline.
+If you are not accepted as part of early admissions, you will still be reviewed with the remaining applicant pool after the final June deadline.

 We welcome applications from students finishing their sophomore and junior years, but we have observed that successful outcomes are more likely when students enter our program after their freshman year.
 Recruiting for finance internships happens quite early.
 We often see students accept offers in the spring of their sophomore year for an internship between their junior and senior years.
 Because recruiters are now interviewing and making offers to sophomores for junior internships, we advise students, where possible, to apply to the finance major after their freshman year.